 I was so dirty that whilst entering a supermarket, the lady cleaning the floor at the entrance kindly suggested I clean my feet in the puddle.
 It worked a treat!

-The landscape in the morning was green and luscious, which would change in the afternoon as I moved south through the Atlas mountains.
+The landscape in the morning was green and luscious, which would change in the afternoon as I rode south through the Atlas mountains.

 There are many flocks of goats and sheep with their shepherds.